 - Use leftover rice to make Chofán (Fried Rice)

 - Use leftover day-old bread in this Bread Pudding

 - Make Bread “Flan” with leftover day-old bread

 Funny enough, the most expensive foods usually are the ones the doctors warn us about.
-Vegetables, good fats and protein fill you up, are more nutritious and are generally cheaper than processed foods.
-Instead of a snack in a bag, why not eat an orange, or a slice of pineapple, or a slice of cheese, or a small portions of whatever leftovers you have?
+Vegetables, good fats, and protein fill you up, are more nutritious and are generally cheaper than processed foods.
+Instead of a snack in a bag, why not eat an orange, or a boiled egg, or a slice of cheese, or a small portion of whatever leftovers you have?

 Minding what we eat is even more important when feeding your children.
 Serve smaller portions, your waist will thank you.
 An extra advantage of eating good food: getting sick is really expensive!
 Save your money and sanity by eating the best food you can, and this does in no way mean “the most expensive”.

 Add years to your calendar and $ to your pockets.